arrowtype/HOI-test/README.md

 A cubic bezier is drawn with:

 1. A start point
-2. An first offcurve point
+2. A first offcurve point
 3. A second offcurve point
 4. An end point